soootode/EnviroMon/README.md

 ---
 ## Acknowledgements

 This work is submitted as a final project for the Bachelor of Science in Mechanical Engineering at Shahid Beheshti University.
-I would like to express my sincere gratitude to my supervisor, [Dr. Abbas Rouhani](https://scholar.google.com/citations?user=YtyojdAAAAAJ&hl=en), for his invaluable guidance and support throughout this research.
+I would like to express my sincere gratitude to my supervisor, [Dr. Abbas Rouhani](https://scholar.google.com/citations?user=YtyojdAAAAAJ&hl=en), for his invaluable guidance and support throughout this project.

 ---
 ## 🚀 Getting Started / Local Setup